 - Lemon Juice

-How to Make this Harissa Paste Recipe
+How to Make Harissa Paste

 Soak the dried peppers.
 First, set your selection of dried peppers (stems and seeds removed) into a large bowl or pot and pour boiling water over them.
 Let them steep for about 20 to 30 minutes to soften.
 Set them into the food processor.